Allah Rakha (film): Cast

+Production

+Kamal Haasan was first approached for the film, but refused to be a part of the project as the makers had not offered him a bounded script.
+The move subsequently annoyed Ketan Desai's father, Manmohan Desai.

 Music

 The music was composed by Anu Malik, with lyrics by Rajendra Krishan and Prayag Raj.
 The song "Na Amar, Na Akbar, Na Main Anthony" references four of Manmohan Desai's films namely, Amar Akbar Anthony, Naseeb, Coolie, Mard.
 All of these films had Amitabh Bachchan in the starring role.